Sank34/Sank34/README.md

 Starting from when i was younger,i was wondering how technology works,so i studyed about it,and it becomed my passion.

 # How old are you and where are you from?
-Currently,i am 13 years old and i'm originaly from Braila-Romania.
+Currently,i am 14 years old(just got 14) and i'm originaly from Braila-Romania.
 My birthday is on 20 feb.

 # How can i contact you?